 Reasons You Shouldn't Consider a Granny Pod

-Some older adults enjoy interacting with people and having a community around them.
+Some older adults enjoy interacting with others and having a sense of community around them.
 A backyard home could be too quiet and have too few visitors, potentially causing depression or social isolation.
 Those seniors would have a better quality of life in assisted living, where they could participate in group activities and interact with other residents and staff.

 Another reason not to consider a granny pod is if an older adult requires more care than you or in-home caregivers can safely provide.